Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates are 8-5-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Pirates are 8-5-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!